Berlin-Vegan/berlin-vegan-tools/README.md

 ListGenerator: generates the Restaurantlist
 ExtJsStoreGenerator: generates the JavaScript files for the legacy Berlin Vegan App (phonegap)
 KMLGenerator: file to import to Google Maps
+GastroLocationJsonGenerator: generates json file with GastroLocations for the new Berlin-Vegan app (android native)
-JsonGenerator: generates json file for the new Berlin-Vegan app (android native)
+ShoppingLocationJsonGenerator: generates json file with ShoppingLocations for the new Berlin-Vegan app (android native)

 Build & Run